Frank Acheampong

-Frank Opoku Acheampong (born 16 October 1993) is a Ghanaian professional footballer who plays as a forward for Chinese Super League club Shenzhen and the Ghana national team.
+Frank Opoku Acheampong (born 16 October 1993 as Asante Mampong) is a Ghanaian professional footballer who plays as a forward for Chinese Super League club Henan FC and the Ghana national team.

 Youth career

 He started his career with Ghanaian side King Faisal Babes, under the direction of Romain Krider, his first coach.
 He was invited for trials by Sheikh Mansour, who owns the English side Manchester City, to his base in Abu Dhabi, to be observed by Al-Jazeera, the other club he owns.
-He also has a child name James Halto In 2010, he was on trial for Croatian club NK Osijek but he couldn't obtain a work permit.
+In 2010, he was on trial for Croatian club NK Osijek but he couldn't obtain a work permit.

 Club career

 Buriram United

 In February 2011, he joined Thai League T1 side Buriram United.
 After his impressive performance in Thai League T1, Acheampong was invited for a trial with Scottish club Celtic in December 2012.
 In January 2013 Acheampong moved to Belgian club R.S.C.
 Anderlecht on a loan spell until the end of the 2012–2013 season.